Clan Amir 01-04

 When she walks in the Quartermaster Sergeant looks her over.
-He reaches under the counter, and places a handful of Junior Sergeant’s stripes on the counter.
+He reaches under the counter, and he places a handful of Junior Sergeant’s stripes on the counter.
 Jessica picks them up, and says, “Thanks, Quartermaster.
 May I borrow your office for a few minutes?”
 He nods at the office.

-Entering the office she sits down, pulls out her sewing kit, and a shirt.
+After entering the office she sits down, pulls out her sewing kit, and a shirt.
 Removing the corporal’s stripes she sews on the Sergeant’s stripes.
 She changes shirts, and does the same for a jacket.
-She sits there, and is quick to changes the rank stripes on all her uniforms.
+She sits there, and is quick to changes the rank stripes on all of her uniforms.
 Finishing the last jacket she cleans up the loose threads to the rubbish bin.
 Jessica picks up the corporal stripes, walks out, and hands them to the Quartermaster Sergeant.

 Taking them the Quartermaster asks, “Why’d you do that here?”

 Smiling at him Jessica says, “I gather most of this mob are just out of basic, right.”
 He nods yes.
 “Imagine you’re just out of basic and reporting to your first command.
 You walk into the barracks to find a very young sergeant, and she’s sewing her stripes on.
 How’d you feel?
 Now they’ve no idea how long I’ve had the rank, and they’ll have a lot more confidence in me than if they see me sewing the rank on.
 Got it?”
 Smiling, the Quarter Master nods yes, and she heads off to her new barracks.